isomerpages/moe-bukittimahpri/_info-for-parents/HOME BASED LEARNING.md

 Outside the school operating hours, students should contact the <strong><u>SLS Helpdesk</u></strong> for support.

- Call SLS Helpdesk at <u>6702 6513</u>
+ <strong>Call SLS Helpdesk at <u>6702 6513</u></strong>

-Mondays - Fridays: 4:00 pm - 9:00 pm
+* Mondays - Fridays: 4:00 pm - 9:00 pm

-Saturdays: 9:00 am - 3:00 pm
+* Saturdays: 9:00 am - 3:00 pm

-*Closed on Sundays & Public Holidays
+* Closed on Sundays & Public Holidays

-·       Email SLS Helpdesk at helpdesk@sls.ufinity.com
+**Email SLS Helpdesk at helpdesk@sls.ufinity.com**

-When emailing the SLS Helpdesk, students should include their full name, name of school and form class.
+* When emailing the SLS Helpdesk, students should include their full name, name of school and form class.